wimpysworld/obs-studio-portable/README.md

 ## Supported Software

-The tarball of OBS Studio Portable includes a `manifest.txt` that describes precisely which versions of plugins and add-ons are included.

 |                        | OBS Studio 29 | OBS Studio 30 |
 | ---------------------- | ------------- | ------------- |
 | Ubuntu 20.04 (Focal)   | 29.1.3 (Qt 5) | EOL           |